billroy/bitlash-commander/README.md

 ## To Do / Bugs

 - defaults should be in the Control, not the control panel
+	- how to propagate panel updates
+		- delete/re-render after edit

 - BUG: update: scripts don't update other controls on the same page listening to their matching source